archie-judd/bbc-to-spotify/README.md

 ### Option 2: Using Nix

-- Enter a temporary nix bash with `bbc-to-spotify` installed:
+Enter a temporary nix bash with `bbc-to-spotify` installed:

 ```bash
 nix bash github:archie-judd/bbc-to-spotify
 ```

-- Install imperatively:
+Or install imperatively:

 ```bash
 nix profile install github:archie-judd/bbc-to-spotify
 ```

-- Install declaratively with a flake:
+Or install declaratively with a flake:
   - For example: https://nixos-and-flakes.thiscute.world/nixos-with-flakes/nixos-flake-and-module-system#install-system-packages-from-other-flakes.

 Check install was successful by running the following command: